cwilliams145/nmos-audio-channel-mapping/intro.md

 ### How does it work?

 - Controller gets channel information from sending Node
-  - …and sends mapping matrix to the receiving Node
+  - …and sends mapping information to the receiving Node
-- Can also do sender-side matrixing
+- Can also do sender-side mapping